Architecting Teams for High-performance Outcomes & Scale

 Born in Germany and fluent in both German and English, Wolf lives with ADHD and dyslexia — traits he considers not limitations but the way his brain is wired.
 These cognitive advantages shaped a leadership style built on pattern recognition, empathy, and the ability to see what others walk past.

-25 years across three continents.
-Started in broadcast engineering in Germany.
+25 years across two continents.
+Started in broadcast engineering in Germany, moved to England, then California.
 Toured the world building live production systems for the biggest names in music.
 Led roughly 250 engineers globally.
 Now building what comes next — and opening doors for others to do the same.

 I don’t drive people.
 I elevate them into who they need to be.